Pink Cajun Seasoning Blend

 • Pink Himalayan Salt is sodium chloride just as much as regular salt is.

-• This salt typically comes in a course form.
+• This salt typically comes in a coarse form.

 • It contains no iodine.

-• Pink salt has more minerals and trace elements than regular salt, but it does not seem to be enough to make a major difference health-wise.
+• Pink salt contains more minerals and trace elements than regular salt, but it doesn't seem to make a major difference in health.

 Note: Fine salt gives more salt flavor than coarse salt.
-It's important to know that if you are using regular salt, be sure to use a course grade, or your Cajun seasoning blend will have a saltier taste.
+It's important to know that if you are using regular salt, use a coarse grade, or your Cajun seasoning blend will taste saltier.

 Layers Of Flavor